-Load CSV files with the UI in Free Trial
+Load CSV files in Free Trial

 Your data should be in a CSV (comma separated values) file before you load it.
 A CSV file is a text file made up of data fields separated by a delimiter and optionally enclosed with an enclosing character.